 Want to remodel your bathroom but don’t have the budget to completely gut it and start fresh?
 These three smaller projects will get you the best return on your investment.

-According to Glenn, this is one of the best projects to do for the biggest return—but it may be a bit more expensive than the others.
-He says that updating the vanity will generally also include the countertops, faucet, and sink, which can eat up a lot of your budget.
+According to Glenn, this is one of the best projects to do for the biggest return regarding a bathroom remodel increasing home value.
+But it may be a bit more expensive than the others.
+He says that updating the vanity will generally include the countertops, faucet, and sink, which can eat up a lot of your budget.

 Replacing the flooring will go the farthest in giving your bathroom a new overall appearance.
-Inexpensive porcelain or ceramic style, or even vinyl, can be engineered to look like classic wood or stone but is still completely waterproof and durable to any level of moisture.
-For less than $150 per 6 feet of mat, you can also install radiant-heat mats underneath your bathroom flooring of choice, an attractive feature for buyers in colder climates.Recommended Products:
+Inexpensive porcelain or ceramic tiles, or even vinyl, can be engineered to look like classic wood or stone but are still completely waterproof and durable to any level of moisture.
+For less than $150 per 6 feet of mat, you can also install radiant-heat mats underneath your bathroom flooring of choice, which can be an attractive feature for buyers in colder climates.

-Particularly with a master bathroom, the current trend is to pull out the bathtub and install a larger, walk-in shower.
-Soaking tubs are still a valuable option if there’s space (and definitely don’t remove all the tubs from the house), but whirlpool jet bathtubs are on the decline.They’re hard to maintain and break down frequently, Shafer said.
-Glenn agrees, noting that the reasoning behind removing the tub is that homeowners only use it a few times a year, as opposed to using the shower every day.It’s a comfort level change.
+Particularly with a main bathroom, the current trend is to pull out the bathtub and install a larger, walk-in shower.
+Door-less showers are in vogue as are “statement showers.”
+Soaking tubs are still a valuable option if there’s space, but whirlpool jet bathtubs are on the decline and may not help a bathroom remodel increase home value.
+Glenn explains that the reasoning behind removing the tub is that homeowners only use it a few times a year as opposed to using the shower every day.
+Still, definitely don’t remove all the tubs from the house.

 How to keep costs low during your remodel